Skip to main content

 • replayability

-The game is criticized for its lack of replayability, with most players noting that it can be completed in 30-45 minutes and offers little incentive to play again due to predictable puzzles and fast pacing.
-Many reviewers describe it as a one-off experience that, while enjoyable, does not warrant multiple playthroughs.
+Overall, the game is criticized for its lack of replayability, with most players noting that it can be completed in under an hour and offers little incentive to play again due to predictable puzzles and a short duration.
+The consensus is that while the experience may be enjoyable, it feels more like a one-time event rather than a game worth revisiting.

 • “It's just way too short and there's no real replayability since you know where everything is and how to escape each room.”